Towards univalent reference types: Abstract

 \section{Abstract}

 We develop a denotational semantics for general reference types in an impredicative version of \DefEmph{guarded homotopy type theory}, an adaptation of synthetic guarded domain theory to Voevodsky's univalent foundations.
 We observe for the first time the profound impact of univalence on the denotational semantics of mutable state.
-Univalence automatically ensures that all computations are invariant under symmetries of the heap---a bountiful source of free theorems.
-In particular, even the most simplistic univalent model enjoys many new program equivalences that do not hold when the same constructions are carried out in the universes of traditional set-level (extensional) type theory.
+Univalence automatically ensures that all computations are invariant under symmetries of the heap---a bountiful source of program equivalences.
+In particular, even the most simplistic univalent model enjoys many new equations that do not hold when the same constructions are carried out in the universes of traditional set-level (extensional) type theory.

 \begin{xsect}{Introduction}

 Moggi~\cite{moggi:1991} famously distinguished three semantics-based approaches to proving equivalences between programs: \DefEmph{operational}, \DefEmph{denotational}, and \DefEmph{logical}.
 Operational semantics studies programs \emph{indirectly} by investigating the properties of a {transition function} that executes programs \emph{qua} code on a highly specific idealized computer; in contrast, denotational semantics views programs \emph{directly} as functions on highly specialized kinds of spaces, without making any detour through transition functions.
 Moggi's departure is to advance a \emph{logical} approach to program equivalence, in which a programming language is an equational theory equipped with a \emph{category} of denotational models for which it is both sound and complete.